3.8K

 -

-more than 50% of traffic to Wiley’s Online Library comes from online searches so getting this right can make a massive difference to your impact.
+Discoverability – being search friendly is important in today’s digital world so make sure the journal homepage and articles contain up-to-date information and is search engine optimized.
+For example, Wiley states that more than 50% of traffic to Wiley’s Online Library comes from online searches so getting this right can make a massive difference to your impact.
 Also, think about where is your journal content indexed and which directories is your journal on - how accessible is your content?
 Is your content aggregated?

 -